GuillaumePv/lowbeta_cryptocurrency/Readme.md

 - returns are computed with logarithmic first difference
 - we select cryptocurrencies based on their past 3, 6, 9, and 12 month volatility (voir avec le nombre de jour)
+- Moreover, since it is possible to trade cryptos every day of the week, N amounts to 7.

 ## Bibliography